-This is to give carers who have recently been bereaved time to adjust and make plans for their own future weeks.
-So if, as a carer, you're on an income-related benefit. you'll still be able to get this.
+This is to give carers who have recently been bereaved time to adjust and make plans for their own future.

+The carer premium will also be paid during this eight weeks.
+So if, as a carer, you're on an income-related benefit, you'll still be able to get this.